 Signalling and mismatching are perhaps a particular risk when short stories are what the industry thinks of as plot-driven; when you're working with characters who aren't your fully-imagined main character; when you're working with villians on whom the plot depends; or when you're working to a very tight word-count and by hook or by crook it must all be resolved in 2000 words.
 It's also a risk with novels of any kind, because the engineering of plot, in order to build your story, is so crucial and so much more complex.

 It's a risk in all these situations because when you're more focused on the Action side of your Characters-in-Action, there's always a risk that provided their action is plausible for that kind of character - as long as it's enough for the plot, if you like - the character-in-action seems enough for the story.
+(Click here for a discussion of plot vs. story.)
 Whereas in fact, of course, that's only the start.
 Having decided that for the plot to work X is what needs to happen, you then have to dig down and really make us believe, absolutely, that these particular, peculiar, individual people in these particular circumstances, would inevitably react in a way which makes X happen.
 Actually, further down the thread Peta articulated this exactly:

 As I have less problem plumbing my depths when I write about things close to my heart, then perhaps part of it is that I'm simply not empathizing enough with the characters.
 Perhaps I have a tendency to look on them as "the characters for a story", instead of really getting involved in the story, and under their skin, and "living" for myself, as the writer, what they are going through.
 I need to look on the characters more as real people, and less as tools for my plot!
 I suspect my stories which are plot-driven (as opposed to character-driven) are the ones which are more likely to lack emotional depth.